Nonparametric Bayesian Calibration of Computer Models: Estimating the posterior

 which shows that the estimate involves counting points in cells in the partition of $\mathcal{D}$.

-An illustration of the estimator is presented in Fig.~\ref{disint2}.
-Beginning with the observed data, we partition the range $\mathcal{D}$ into a collection of cells and use the data to approximate the probability $P_{\mathcal{D}}$ of each cell.
+We illustrate the estimator in Fig.~\ref{disint2}.
+We partition the range $\mathcal{D}$ into a collection of cells and use the field data to approximate the probability $P_{\mathcal{D}}$ of each cell.
 The inverse image under $Q$ of each cell in the partition of $\mathcal{D}$ is a ``fat'' contour.
-As the cells in the partition of $\mathcal{D}$ become smaller, the fat contours become ``thinner''.
 We compute a sample of points in $\Lambda$ distributed according to the prior.
-We estimate the probability of the intersection of a fixed set $A$ with a fat contour by taking the ratio of the number of samples in the intersection of a fixed set $A$ with the fat contour and the total number of samples in the fat contour.
+We estimate the probability of the intersection of a set $A$ with a fat contour by taking the ratio of the number of samples in the intersection of $A$ with the fat contour and the total number of samples in the fat contour.
 Finally, we sum up all the estimates over fat contours that intersect $A$, reweighting the estimate in each fat contour with the probability of its corresponding cell in $\mathcal{D}$.
-The key to convergence of this approach is the a.e. continuity of the surface measure of the contours.
-When a fat contour is sufficiently thin, the surface measures of almost all the contours in it are approximately the same.
+Note that the a.e. continuity of the surface measure of the contours implies that when a fat contour is sufficiently thin, the surface measures of almost all the contours in it are approximately equal.